TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrud.md

 @snippet cs [../Recipes.Dapper/SingleModelCrud/SingleModelCrudScenario.cs] SingleModelCrudScenario

+@alert info
+The repository methods are not normally virtual.
+This was done so that they could be overridden with better implementations as shown below.
+@end

 ### Dapper.Contrib

 The Dapper.Contrib library can elimiante the boilerplate for some common scenarios.

+To enable it, models need to be decorated with `Table` and `Key` attributes.

+@snippet cs [../Recipes.Dapper\Models\EmployeeClassification.cs] EmployeeClassification

 @snippet cs [../Recipes.Dapper/SingleModelCrud/SingleModelCrudScenarioContrib.cs] SingleModelCrudScenarioContrib